Local theory of stable polynomials and bounded rational functions of several variables: Introduction

-where each $\phi_j$ is holomorphic near $0$ with real coefficients, $\phi_j(0)=0,$ and $\phi_j'(0)>0$. \end{itemize} \end{theorem*} An interesting paper with some antecedents of this theorem is \cite{Tsi93}.
-The above theorem provides important local information about $p$.
-When $p$ is pure stable, $K:= \max \{2L_1,\cdots, 2L_k\}$ is called the \textbf{contact order} of $p$ at $(0,0)$ because it measures how the zero set of $p$, denoted $\mathcal{Z}_p$, approaches $\mathbb{R}^2$.
+As complicated as item (a) above looks, a conceptual breakthrough in the present paper is that for most applications the Puiseux series parts, i.e. the $\psi_j$, can be forgotten and the most important data consists of \begin{itemize} \item the even integers $2L_1,\dots, 2L_k$ called local contact orders \item the real polynomials $q_1,\dots, q_k$ \item the associated multiplicities $M_1,\dots, M_k$. \end{itemize} The maximum $K:= \max \{2L_1,\cdots, 2L_k\}$ is called the \textbf{contact order} of $p$ at $(0,0)$ because it measures how the zero set of a pure stable $p$, denoted $\mathcal{Z}_p$, approaches $\mathbb{R}^2$.
 The papers \cite{bps18, bps19a} used contact order to quantify regularity properties of related rational functions.

-One use of our Puiseux factorization theorem is the analysis of important perturbations of a pure stable $p$.
+This data is also reflected in natural perturbations of a pure stable $p$.
 Writing $p = A+iB$ as before, it turns out that $A+tB$ is real stable for $t\in \R$ while it is pure stable for $t \in \UHP$.
 We are able to deduce two key properties about the family of polynomials $A+tB$.
 First, for all but finitely many $t\in \R$,

-where $M_j$, $q_j$, $2L_j$ are the terms appearing in the Puiseux Factorization Theorem for $p$, $\psi_{j,m}(\cdot; t)$ is analytic at $0$, and $u(z;t)$ is a unit.
+using local contact orders and real polynomials from the Puiseux Factorization Theorem.
+Here $\psi_{j,m}(\cdot; t)$ is analytic at $0$ and $u(z;t)$ is a unit.
 This shows that the initial segments of the branches of the zero sets of $A+tB$ agree with both each other and those of $\mathcal{Z}_p$, resolving the main problem left open in \cite{bps19a} (Conjecture 5.2).
-Second, defining $K_{min}:= \min \{2L_1,\cdots, 2L_k\}$, the \textbf{universal contact order} of $p$ at $(0,0)$, we have that in the homogeneous expansion of the unit
+Second, defining $K_{min}:= \min \{2L_1,\cdots, 2L_k\}$, the \textbf{universal contact order} of $p$ at $(0,0)$, we have that in the homogeneous expansion of the unit in \eqref{intro-AtB}

 the polynomials $u_j(z;t)$ are affine in $t$ for $j \leq K_{min}-2$.
 These results appear in Theorem \ref{thm:segments} and Theorem \ref{thm:ucohomog} and prove critical in our later investigations of rational function regularity.